dnanexus/dxCompiler/doc/ExpertOptions.md

 * meta: Provides overall metadata about the task
 * parameter_meta: Provides metadata for each of the input parameters

-Both of these sections allow arbitrary keys and values; unrecognized keys must be ignored by the workflow engine. dxWDL recognized specific keys in each section that are used when generating the native DNAnexus applets.
+Both of these sections allow arbitrary keys and values; unrecognized keys must be ignored by the workflow engine. dxCompiler recognized specific keys in each section that are used when generating the native DNAnexus applets.
 The purpose of these keys is to provide the same information that can be specified in the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata) file.

 ## meta section